Bira/octopus-carnival/_drafts/wir-mm2-4e-deva.md

 burst 2 within 15 vs. Will), a fireball-sized blast that deals immediate radiant damage and ongoing 15 necrotic damage (save ends).
 This recharges when it's first bloodied.
-Until then it will use a **Forgetting Ray** (ranged 20 vs. Reflex) which does psychic damage and restricts the target to only using only at-will attacks (save ends).
+Until then it will use a **Forgetting Ray** (ranged 20 vs. Reflex) which does psychic damage and restricts the target to using only at-will attacks (save ends).

 When hit by an attack, the fallen star can use **Fateful Transposition** (ranged 10 vs. Will) as an interrupt, targeting an enemy.
 A hit allows it to switch